orionlee/aLjotIt/DevNotes.md

 - [ ] Specify app backup, maybe in `<application fullBackupContent="..."`

+- [ ] (BUG) on my tablet, lock screen notification does not work after MainActivity is destroyed (user flow: user removes the app from recent app list).
+  - It seems as if after MainActivity unregisters its receiver (MainLockScreenReceiver), LockScreenNotificationReceiver ceases working, even though logcat does not indicate LsnR has been unregiseterd.

+- [x] Reduce distraction: exclude the app from recent apps list if there is no content.

 ## Post Beta - Unscheduled
 - [ ] Lock Screen Notification refinement